 After the roll-out phase, and in connection with it, these investors are asking for their capex to be monetised - and this is proving to be difficult.
 Such a significant investment should have clear revenues to justify it.
 The study shows that in most jurisdictions, 5G is not being monetised in B2C services.
 Indeed, it is being marketed at approximately the same price as 4G services, or together with them, in the context of non standalone 5G networks.
 Therefore, the main monetisation effort should be in B2B services, for industrial, health and logistics purposes, among others.

-The topologies of 5G networks are different to those of previous generations, with a greater need for spectrum, a significantly increased use of small cells, and a far greater dependency on fibre networks and subsea cables.
+The characteristics of 5G networks are different to those of previous generations, requiring more spectrum and small cells, as well as a far greater dependency on fibre networks and subsea cables.

-Legal issues and challenges look set to arise from the likely requirement for network sharing (whether of passive, active or radio access elements) and the use of innovative infrastructure models with spectrum sharing or network slicing within the spectrum of one operator.
+Legal issues and challenges are set to involve likely requirements for network sharing (whether of passive, active or radio access elements), and the use of innovative infrastructure models such as spectrum sharing or network slicing within individual operators’ spectrum.

-Nevertheless, even if 5G is seen a global trend, its deployment will be neither immediate in time nor homogeneous in geography.
-According to the GSMA, by 2025 only 14% of mobile communications will be 5G globally, with 53% 4G and an astonishing 29% still 3G.
-In Europe, by 2025 only 31% of mobile communications will be 5G, and almost half (49%) will still be 4G and therefore offering only limited IoT functionality.
+Despite the global move to 5G, its deployment will be neither immediate nor homogeneous.
+According to the GSMA, by 2025 only 14% of mobile communications will harness 5G globally, with 53% using 4G and 29% still connected via 3G.
+In Europe, by 2025 only 31% of mobile communications will use 5G, while almost half (49%) will still run on 4G - therefore limiting IoT functionality.